phydra-labs/phydrax/README.md

 Phydrax is a scientific machine learning toolkit for PDEs, constraints, and domain-aware models, built on [JAX](https://github.com/jax-ml/jax) + [Equinox](https://github.com/patrick-kidger/equinox).
-It provides composable building blocks for geometry, operators, and training pipelines, with an emphasis on explicit control of objectives and data sampling.
+It provides composable building blocks for geometry, operators, and training pipelines, with an emphasis on software modularity and interoperability.

 ## Unifying view: minimize functionals over domains